msqr/solarnode-ops/packages/jwg-solarnode-app-main/debian/README.md

 sudo gem install --no-ri --no-rdoc fpm

 #  OR on Deb 11+
-sudo gem install --no-ri --no-rdoc fpm
+sudo gem install --no-document fpm

 # if you have solarnetwork-build checked out elsewhere, then